Aspects of symmetry and topology in the charge density wave phase of 1T-TiSe2

 where the basis $\psi _{\mathbf{k}}^{\dagger }=(\psi _{\Gamma \mathbf{k} }^{\dagger },~\psi _{L\mathbf{k}}^{\dagger },\psi _{A\mathbf{k}}^{\dagger },~\psi _{M\mathbf{k}}^{\dagger })$ is taken and

-The prime in summation indicates that only low-energy states or $\mathbf{k}$ in folded Brillouin zone (BZ) are considered and spin is omitted for brevity.
-Because of the CDW, states at $\Gamma $ and $L$'s are coupled by a CDW gap and the same among $A$ and $M$'s.
-States at $\Gamma $ and $L$'s are described by $\mathcal{H}_{\Gamma L}$ as
+The prime on the summation in Eq.~(\ref{HCDW}) indicates that only low-energy or $\mathbf{k}$ states in the folded Brillouin zone (BZ) are considered (spin index is omitted for brevity).
+The states at the $\Gamma $ and $L$'s points as well as at the $A$ and $M$ points are coupled by the CDW gaps.
+Also, because $q$ vectors connect the $\Gamma$ and $A$ points, these four points can be written together.
+The states at $\Gamma $ and $L$'s can be described by $\mathcal{H}_{\Gamma L}$: